 Officially within Malaysia, the only legal regulation is that people can only register with a financial services company that is regulated within Malaysia and compliant with the laws of the country.

 With that said, given that forex trading is relatively new to Malaysia, there are not yet any brokers that are regulated by the SCM (Securities Commission of Malaysia).

-With that said, trading as a Malaysian forex trader is still not illegal and some of the brokers that we have listed provide the very best in terms of regulatory oversight from top-tier bodies such as CySEC, the FCA, or ASIC.
+Trading as a Malaysian forex trader is still not illegal and some of the Forex brokers that we have listed provide the very best in terms of regulatory oversight from top-tier bodies such as CySEC, the FCA, or ASIC.

 How to trade forex in Malaysia

 If you want to trade forex within Malaysia then the process is in fact quite straightforward since the regulations are still quite new and allow for no particular restrictions in terms of what a forex trader can do or what a broker can offer.